alu99/TardyGram/README.md

 ## More info

 At it's peak, Tardygram was receiving tens of mentions everyday and was even mentioned by Hackaday.
 Unfortunately, Tardygram is no longer running but you can still view it's tweet history on Twitter.
-Warning: a few Tweets may be NSFW.
-After all, we can't control what random users send us on the internet.

 Fun fact: Tardygram is the opposite of Instagram.
 Instagram is instant whereas Tardygram takes a few minutes to print the photo and reply.
+Pun intended.

 https://twitter.com/tardygram?lang=en